fantastizeey1/Github-User-Search/README.md

 - Tailwind CSS is used for styling.
 - Light and dark themes are managed using conditional class names.
+- The app automatically applies the user's system theme preference via the `prefers-color-scheme` media query.

 ## Deployment